Jian008/quantum_chance/README.md

 " * " indicates a character guessed right

-Prediction probability for the whole sentence (144 characters):
+Probability to guess the whole sentence (144 characters):
 1:18870668547844457769972080826950345531368943638112857227264